ljwharbers/COVseq/README.md

 ## Further analysis
 For further analysis of viralrecon output there are 2 basic scripts in the `Analysis` folder.
 These scripts are used to filter SNVs and combine SNVs from multiple samples/libraries and to retrieve bam-file metrics (Breadth of Coverage, number of reads).
 The output of this can be used to generate all the plots in the manuscript.
 These scripts are in `Analysis/plotting` but are not ready to be run due to personal paths.

+If you have any questions or if you are missing files feel free to email me at: luuk.harbers@scilifelab.se